skills-kr/idea-to-app-with-spark/.github/steps/4-step.md

 - **Write access**: Users can both view and modify the app's stored data.

 > [!TIP]
-> In most cases, `read-only` access is probably the best choice. `Write` access is useful when as small group will use and modify the same data.
+> In most cases, `read-only` access is probably the best choice. `Write` access is useful when a small group will use and modify the same data.

 ### ⌨️ Activity: Publish Your App